yeikos/js.url/README.md

 _name: attribute name (string)._

-> Builds an URL string in base to current attributes values, starting from the beginning to the attribute selected.
+> Builds an URL string starting from the beginning to the selected attribute.

 returns URL (string).

 ***

 ### Global methods (URL)

+***

+**URL.instance(argv, callback)**

+_argv: array argument of the constructor (optional)._
+_callback: function whose context is the new instance (optional)._

+> Create a new URL instance with arguments, calling first to callback and finally to constructor.

+returns instance.

 ***